mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ### Helper text

 The helper text prop affects the height of the text field.
-If two text fields, are placed side by side, one with a helper text and one without, they will have different heights.
+If two text fields are placed side by side, one with a helper text and one without, they will have different heights.
 For example:

 {{"demo": "pages/components/text-fields/HelperTextMisaligned.js"}}